Forgive the long title, but these Regulations are important for Limited Company Contractors (or Personal Service Companies) and agency temps.

-Employment Businesses must not make opting-out a condition of providing work-finding services for the LCC.
+Employment Businesses mustn’t make opting-out a condition of providing work-finding services for the LCC.

 Advantages & disadvantages of opting-out

-- If you opt-out then there may be delays in payment (as the Employment Business can then wait to be paid by the end hirer or not pay you if they don’t have a signed timesheet).
+- If you opt-out, there may be delays in payment (as the Employment Business can then wait to be paid by the end hirer or not pay you if they don’t have a signed timesheet)

 - Would end-hirers prefer freelancers who have opted out?
-Most Employment Businesses generally prefer limited company freelancers to opt-out as it is less administrative burden on them.
+Most Employment Businesses generally prefer limited company freelancers to opt-out as it’s less administrative burden on them

-- As with the Agency Workers Regulations, these Regulations were designed to apply to workers who are controlled by the client/end-hirer – the vast majority of contractors may not require the protection which the Regulations bring as they do not wish to be ‘controlled’ for employment status/IR35 reasons.
+- As with the Agency Workers Regulations, these Regulations were designed to apply to workers who are controlled by the client/end-hirer – the vast majority of contractors may not require the protection which the regulations bring as they don’t wish to be ‘controlled’ for employment status/IR35 reasons

 - There have been many discussions in various forums about whether opting out makes a LCC more IR35 negative, positive or neutral – with differing opinions about ‘accepting’ control, making effective business decisions and so on – so the decision should only be made by an LCC on an informed and individual basis.

 Fees to Hiring Companies